amaurea/itimeit/README.md

-itimeit - Ipython-like %timeit outside of ipython
+itimeit: Ipython-like %timeit outside of ipython
 =================================================

 Use just like the magic %timeit in Ipython